polistern/pboted_docs/docs/index.md

-# Plus Bote Daemon

 # pboted

-pboted (Plus Bote Daemon) - is a standalone C++ implementation of I2P-Bote (server-less Kademlia DHT-based email) protocol.
+pboted (Plus Bote Daemon) - is a standalone C++ implementation of I2P-Bote protocol.

+I2P-Bote is a server-less encrypted KademliaDHT-based email protocol.
+You can find more details it Bote section.

-Interaction with the I2P network occurs through the SAMv3 interface (tested with i2pd and Java I2P).
+Interaction with the I2P network occurs through the SAMv3 interface.
+Tested with i2pd and Java I2P.

 ## Features